Qatar's green own goal as World Cup fans set to jet in from Dubai

 "From the beginning of our planning... we have always aimed to welcome fans from across the GCC (Gulf Cooperation Council) region," it said.

-"As such, our greenhouse gas footprint included a proportion of fans traveling from the GCC region to attend matches.
+"As such, our greenhouse gas footprint included a proportion of fans travelling from the GCC region to attend matches.
 The estimation was based on number of travellers, distance and mode of transport."

 "After the tournament, we will update the carbon footprint based on actual data."